NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

     7. Orbit number file (if required)

 In order to facilitate the understanding of the Configuration File, the MAVEN example is provided hereunder.
-The user is encouraged to first take a look at the example and then continue to the sections that explain in detail each parameter.::
+We encourage you to first take a look at the example and then continue to the sections that explain in detail each parameter.::